Do you worry about your cold website visitor conversion rate?

 Choosing quality automation software can help you stay up-to-date with your sales leads and keep your response times down.

 With Dripify LinkedIn automation tool, you can quickly improve your conversion rates on LinkedIn, as it lets you prospect 24/7, even when your laptop is switched off.

-By using the customizable sales funnel, you can implement automated actions and delays, and track your results with daily stats, activity, and campaign conversion rates.
+You can implement automated actions, and delays using the customizable sales funnel and track your results with daily stats, activity, and campaign conversion rates.

 How to Keep Leads Hot With Automation

 Once you’ve built a flow of leads with outreach campaigns, the next task is to pique their interest and keep them hooked.
 If you fail to answer a hot lead on time, they’d lose interest and disengage from your business.

 But here’s the thing — responding to sales leads is time- and resource-intensive.
 It isn’t easy to promptly follow up when many people bombard your inbox with queries.

 Here’s how you can keep your leads hooked through an automatic lead management system: